 1. Wildlife Safari

-There's nothing more famous about Kenya than going on a safari to one of the many national parks or reserves located throughout the country.
-The most famous wildlife viewing sanctuaries include Maasai Mara, Amboseli, Lake Nakuru and Tsavo East.
+There's nothing more famous about Kenya than going on a safari in one of the many national parks or reserves located throughout the country, like the stunning Nairobi National Park.

-For many, the goal is to catch a glimpse of the African Big 5 which includes lion, leopard, elephant, buffalo and rhino.
+For many, the goal is to catch a glimpse of the African Big 5: lions, leopards, elephants, buffalo, and rhino.

-Safaris can be on the expensive side, but going on a safari and observing African animals in their natural habitat is a once in a lifetime experience.
+Safaris can be on the expensive side, but going on a safari and observing African animals in their natural habitat is a once-in-a-lifetime experience for many travelers.

 3. Relax on the East African Coast

-The East African Indian Ocean coast is one of the best places in the world to take it easy and enjoy a beach holiday.
+The East African coast of Kenya is the perfect place to take it easy and enjoy a beach holiday.

 4. Cultural Travel on the Island of Lamu